Rights, camera .... action!

 How much will it cost?

 The standard price to have your book listed by IPR License is £99 plus VAT.
-However, PublishNation has agreed a special rate that will secure a 20 per cent discount if you initially contact their experts through this email address:
+However, PublishNation has agreed a special rate that will secure a 20 per cent discount if you initially contact their experts via ourselves.
+So please email David at PublishNation for more assistance:

 You will then be guided through the licensing process to help ensure your book is easily available to the right people who need to find it.